Skip to content

 • they do not yet prove that the didactic route is modeled canonically on the atomic requires layer

-Planned direction for route-quality validation (not yet implemented in CI)
+Planned direction for stricter atomic route-quality validation (not yet implemented in CI)

-The following direction is planned but currently has no stable validator rule IDs in this file.
+The following stricter direction is planned but currently has no additional stable validator rule IDs in this file beyond the effective-graph rollout checks above.

 Target semantics for mature landscapes: